Soimuen11/Portfolio/readme.md

 ## Todos

-+ Better responsivity for projects page
++ Create a Skills page
-+ Add possibility to send me emails from contact page
-	- find icon envelope
-	- add my encrypted mail to contact me
-+ Add link/button to github for project 6 && mystery number
++ Add a page with all my professional experience (A CV but without any choices to make)